NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 mechanism for integrating Mergulho into `SparkOps` in itaipu.
 We are running Mergulho in a [databricks job/notebook](https://nubank.cloud.databricks.com/#job/15438) that is triggered nightly via airflow.
-Results are stored in a table `meta.florian`.
+Results are stored in a table named `meta.florian`.
 Obviously, this setup is fine for a POC phase but never a final solution.